 Problem Possible Cause Corrective Action The machine does not drive.
 1. The parking brake is engaged.
 1. Disengage the parking brake.
 The hydraulic-fluid level is low.
 The hydraulic system is damaged.
 Add hydraulic fluid to the reservoir.
 Contact your Authorized Service Dealer.
 When at rest, the loader arms lower more than 7.6 cm (3 inches) per hour (less than 7.6 cm or 3 inches an hour is normal for the machine).
 1. The valve spool is leaking.
-1. Contact your Authorized Service Dealer.
+Contact your Authorized Service Dealer.
 When at rest, the loader arms lower 5 cm (2 inches) quickly and then stop.
 1. The cylinder seals are leaking.
 1. Replace the seals.
 The machine does not charge.
 The temperature is above 60°C (113°F) or below -5°C (23°F).
 Charge the machine in conditions between -5°C (23°F) and 60°C (113°F).
+The machine does not start immediately after shutting it off.
+The machine did not power down completely.
+Allow the machine to completely power down before starting it again.
+The machine does not resume operation after idling.
+1. The machine is in Power Save Mode.
+Rapidly move a traction lever twice or shut off and start the machine again.